About Wendy Rae

 - AustralianSuper – acting for AustralianSuper on the acquisition of a 70% stake in the Optus towers network for AU$1.9 billion.

-- John Laing – advised John Laing on all aspects of its proposed divestment of its portfolio of eight Australian renewable energy assets with a total capacity of 847MW and the sale of its portfolio of wind farm assets to FSI.
+- John Laing – advising John Laing on all aspects of its proposed divestment of its portfolio of eight Australian renewable energy assets with a total capacity of 847MW and the sale of its portfolio of wind farm assets to FSI.

 - Acciona – advising Acciona Energy on its joint venture with Korea Zinc in relation to the 923MW MacIntyre Wind Farm development project in Queensland and the related FIRB approvals and exemption certificates for the development.